 You don't have to be a kid to enjoy the Zoo -- you don't even have to come to the Zoo at all (although of course we love to have you here).
 If you can't visit us, then we can come to you!

 The Saint Louis Zoo delivers adult outreach programs to libraries, senior centers, and various other community groups.
-Each program offers educational content, live animals interactions, and various objects from the animal world.
+Each program offers educational content and various objects from the animal world.

 Have you ever wondered why animals do certain things?
 Is animal behavior important in a zoo?
 In this program, we will discover why and how scientists study animal behavior as it relates to reproduction at the Saint Louis Zoo.
 Information from mating and mate selection studies about cheetahs, Somali wild asses, and hellbenders is included.

 Have you ever heard a lemur love song?
 Has a rabbit ever told you that he’s ‘not listening?’
-Videos and live animals will tell the story of how researchers believe animals communicate.
+Videos and biofacts will tell the story of how researchers believe animals communicate.

 Using the science of animal enrichment, keepers create zoo environments that provide a stimulating life for our animals, with opportunities to engage in natural behavior, be more active, and have more control over their environment.
 Enrichment helps satisfy both the physical and psychological needs of animals and allows them to make choices.

 One of the most exciting things at a zoo is when babies are born!
-In this program, we’ll look at pictures and hear stories of our newest residents.
-We'll also learn special baby names, as well as how animals care for their young.
-Some of the babies that have been born at the Saint Louis Zoo will make an appearance also.
+In this program, we’ll look at pictures, watch videos, and hear stories of our newest residents.
+We’ll also learn how animals and their keepers care for the babies at the Zoo.

 Meet Me in St. Louis